-Create Accessible Presentations in Microsoft PowerPoint
+Create Accessible Presentations in PowerPoint

 - Use the Accessibility Checker

-For more in-depth information, see Microsoft’s article, “Make your PowerPoint presentations accessible to people with disabilities.”
+For more in-depth information, see Microsoft’s documentation on making PowerPoint presentations accessible.

 1. Choose an Accessible Theme